knewyousir/WFI-session-3/readme.md

 app.set('view engine', 'hbs')
 ```

-Add the following into the existing ejs file and save as `index.hbs`:
+Insert the following into the existing ejs file (overwriting the ejs code) and save as `index.hbs`:

 ```html
 <ul>